bast/talk-coding-like-1969/talk.md

 .quote["I did all the ground work and they get to do the interesting science?"]

 - Sharing code and encouraging derivative work may boost your academic impact.

 ---

+## Why do some researchers prefer not to share?

+- Fear of being scooped
+- Exposes possibly "ugly code"
+- Others may find bugs
+- Others may require support and ask too many questions
+- Fear of losing control over the direction of the project
+- "Bad" derivative projects may appear - fear that this will harm the reputation

+---